The Wedding & Honeymoon Guide to Tonga© TongaPocketGuide.com

 Direct international flights to Tonga come from New Zealand, Australia, Fiji, Samoa and American Samoa.
 If you’re coming from further afield, connecting flights can be made in New Zealand, Australia and Fiji.
 See our guide, Which Airlines Fly to Tonga? for more advice on flying to Tonga.

-Most international arrivals land at Fua’amotu International Airport on the island of Tongatapu, 21km (13 miles) from the nation’s capital, Nuku’alofa.
-A limited number of flights also arrive at Lupepau’u International Airport in Vava’u, about 10km (6 miles) from Neiafu.
-Find out more about these airports and the best one to fly to in What Are the Airports in Tonga?
+Most international arrivals land at Fua’amotu International Airport on the island of Tongatapu, 21 km (13 mi) from the nation’s capital, Nuku’alofa.
+A limited number of flights also arrive at Lupepau’u International Airport in Vava’u, about 10 km (6 mi) from Neiafu.
+Find out more about these airports and the best one to fly to in our guide, Tonga Arrival Airports: Which Airport to Fly into Tonga.

 Cruises to Tonga

-Tonga is on the itinerary of several South Pacific cruises from New Zealand, Australia and the US, as well as round-the-world cruises from the US and the UK.
+Tonga is on the itinerary of several South Pacific cruises from New Zealand, Australia and French Polynesia.
 There are two ports of call in Tonga, one in Nuku’alofa on Tongatapu and the other in Neiafu in Vava’u.
-Find out about which cruiseliners have Tonga on their itinerary, as well as what to do at each port of call in The Guide to Taking a Cruise to Tonga.
+Find out about which cruise liners have Tonga on their itinerary in the 10 Best Cruises That Visit Tonga.

 Sailing to Tonga